Our tax guide to derivatives trading

-As a trader, you may not have considered that the product you are trading is actually a complex financial instrument.
-These products are commonly seen on Forex and broker platforms that allow users to trade with leverage.
-If you are new to trading derivatives, it is a good idea to first familiarise yourself with the tax treatment, as you may be surprised how it differs from other investments such as shares and property.
+These products are commonly seen on forex broker platforms that allow users to trade with leverage.
+If you are new to trading derivatives, it’s a good idea to first familiarise yourself with how the tax rules apply to them, as you may be surprised how different it is from other more common investments such as shares and property.

 In most cases, CFDs are treated on revenue account rather than capital.

-This means your trading profits will be taxed as ordinary income and not subject to capital gains tax.
-Any losses you incur are generally deductible and in some cases can be used to offset against your other sources of income such as employment.
+This means your trading profits will be taxed as ordinary income and are not subject to capital gains tax (CGT).
+Any losses you incur are generally deductible and, in some cases, can be used to offset against your other sources of income such as employment wages.

-We know that taxation can be complicated, especially when trading derivatives.
-We work with traders who want a better understanding on the tax treatment of their CFD trading and are looking to maximise the deductions available to them.
+That’s why, at Kova Tax, we work with forward-thinking derivatives traders who want a better understanding of the tax treatment of their CFD trading and are looking to maximise their tax deduction opportunities.

-In the retail marketplace we see CFDs being used on a number of popular platforms that you may already be familiar with.
+In the retail marketplace, we see CFD products being offered on many popular platforms that you may already be familiar with.

-We are also seeing their use on a number of digital currency platforms to provide leverage to traders.
-One popular example being BitMEX.
+We are also seeing their use across a number of digital currency platforms to provide more leverage to traders such as on BitMEX, FTX and Binance.